jyoo980/jyoo980/README.md

 from ever being written and deployed in the first place.
 I've gotten my feet wet in industry,
-Most recently as an [applied science](https://www.amazon.science) intern with AWS the Privacy & Security team.
+Most recently as an [applied science](https://www.amazon.science) intern with the AWS Privacy & Security Automation group.
 In the past, I've had the privilege to work at a variety of places, ranging from small startups with 4 backend developers, to behemoths like [@twitter](https://github.com/twitter).